JoshuaEastman/QuotesAPI/README.md

 A tiny, production‑style demo that shows clean Django/DRF patterns, OpenAPI docs, and a minimal Tailwind UI.

+> This is a demo application not designed for deployment.

 ---

 ## Quick Links (when running locally)